Advice > Software engineering

 "I'd like to do some studying before reapplying again, and I'm trying to determine where I should best devote my energies.
 Do you have any thoughts on what I should focus on most?
 Coding?
 Algorithms?
 System design?
 Leadership?"

-It's always tough to get rejected by a company like Google, especially after such as long and difficult interview process.
-But that shouldn't stop you from re-applying.
-In fact, Google actively encourages candidates to reapply, as it knows that it rejects good candidates all the time.
+It's always tough to get rejected by a company like Google, especially after such a long and difficult interview process.

-1. Ask for feedback
+4.1 Ask for feedback

 We've explained how to do this in the section above.
 The more pointers you can get from the recruiter about where you fell down, the more effectively you can improve on your weaknesses.

-4.2 Step 2: get motivated
+4.2 Get motivated

-If you're feeling de-motivated, try to change your perspective regarding your rejection.
+If you're feeling demotivated, try to change your perspective regarding your rejection.
 There are countless stories of people who got into Google after being rejected at least once.
 Reading a couple of the below will help you start believing again!

-4.3 Step 3: prepare better this time
+4.3 Prepare better this time

 Did you put in enough hours?
 For roles like software engineering, successful candidates usually do 100+ hours prep.